WeAreCardano-org/we-are-cardano/README.md

 ## Plan

+### Projects

+ #.
+Ticketing spaces and purchasing with NFTs and PRISM with Sui.
+ #.
+Working with our friend who promotes the Unsigs.
+He wants to learn
+    Plutus, and I need to ask him to refresh my memory about what precisely the application he wants to do is.
+ #.
+Jesse is working on a project that requires an on-chain
+    disbursement of funds mechanism.
+This is going to be bundled into the freestyle royalties.

 ### Generate a Bot

 The bot has the name of WACBot for "We Are Cardano Bot."
 This is the